fhiso/legacy-format/dates.md

-{.example}  Depending on the jurisdiction, the *precise* *instant* during a wedding when the couple become married may be ill-defined as there are several obvious possibiliies.
+{.example}  Depending on the jurisdiction, the *precise* *instant* during a wedding when the couple become married may be ill-defined as there are several obvious possibilities.
 It could be argued to occur when the couple complete their vows, or when the priest declares the couple husband and wife; or it might be when the last signature is put on marriage certificate has been completed, or when the ceremony ends.